 Club Face Angle

 Please pay attention to where your clubface is pointing as it comes to contact with the golf ball.
-If the club is open, it will affect sidespin, which will hamper the backspin.
+If the club is open, it will affect the sidespin, which will hamper the backspin.
 For the golf ball to spin backward, it needs to move forward and not sideways.

 Angle of Attack

 As you hold your club, you need to make sure it takes a vertical angle as it comes into contact with the golf ball.
-To make this possible, raise the golf club at an upright straight position before you bring it down to swing.
+To make this possible, raise the golf club to an upright straight position before you bring it down to swing.